Ceditvodu/colldoc/README.md

 ### Todo ###

-- [X] make a copy of your files with navigation
+- [X] Make a copy of your files with navigation.
-- [X] choosing own names of folders
+- [X] Choosing own names of folders.
-- [X] log messages to consol
+- [X] Log messages to consol.
-- [X] pormpt for asking questions
+- [X] Pormpt for asking questions.
-- [ ] sorting first on numbers then on letters
+- [ ] Sorting first on numbers then on letters.
-- [ ] adding file name in file as a html title
+- [ ] Adding file name in file as a html title.